 Malaria, the leading cause of death among children in Africa, is caused by parasites that are transmitted through the bites of infected mosquitoes.
 Long-lasting insecticidal nets are a proven and effective way of reducing exposure to mosquitoes at night-time, when people are at greatest risk.
 Bed nets form a protective barrier around people sleeping under them.
 Provision of nets is a simple and highly effective way to reduce occurrence of the disease.

 The long-lasting insecticide-treated nets (ITNs) provide an effective barrier and protection from mosquito bites.
 They are a form of personal protection that has been shown to reduce malaria illness, severe disease, and death due to malaria in endemic regions.
-In community-wide trials in several African settings, ITNs have been shown to reduce the death of children under 5 years from all causes by about 20%.
-This significantly lowers the risk of getting malaria.
+Malaria is preventable and curable, and increased efforts are dramatically reducing the malaria burden in many places.
+WHO recommends ITNs for all people at risk of malaria.

 A reduction in deaths by malaria will make it possible for more people, who would hitherto have died, to take part in growing their economy.
 Nets also eliminate the loss in productivity that happens when people fall sick.
 Families will also not need to divert scare resources towards malaria medication, remedies and hospitalization.